Algebraic criteria for stable diffeomorphism of spin 4-manifolds: The case of odd Brown invariant

 Similarly to \cref{lem:spin-structures-ZxZ2}, a degree 1 normal bordism gives rise to a spin bordism.
 Hence we can define a map (of sets)

 Also let $\Omega^{\spin}_{4,\deg 1}(B\pi)$ denote the subset of $\Omega_4^\spin(B\pi)$ of elements $([M,f \colon M \to S^1 \times \RP^3])$ with $c_*[M]\neq 0$.
 Define a map

 by sending $[M\xrightarrow{f} S^1 \times \RP^3]$, represented by a map $f$ that is an isomorphism on fundamental groups, to $(\pi_2(M),\lambda_M)\in L_4(\Z\pi)$.
-This map is defined, since $\pi_2(M)$ is stably free and $\lambda_M$ admits a quadratic refinement because $M$ is spin.
+This map is defined, since $\pi_2(M)$ is stably free by~\cref{lem:stably-free-if-cM-nonzero}, $\lambda_M$ admits a quadratic refinement because $M$ is spin, and since $\lambda_M$ is nonsingular.
 The map $\mathcal{O}$ is well-defined because two $4$-manifolds with fundamental group $\pi$ representing the same spin bordism class are stably diffeomorphic and the action of $H^1(B\pi;\Z/2)$ does not change the intersection form.
 Now consider the following diagram, obtained from restricting the above maps to reduced (generalised) homology.

 The diagram commutes since $\pi_2(S^1 \times \RP^3)=0$ and thus the surgery obstruction of a degree one map $M\to S^1 \times \RP^3$ that is an isomorphism on fundamental groups is precisely $(\pi_2(M),\lambda_M)$.